0xaiwhisperer/OpenGlasses/README.md

-# OpenGlasses (AI powered smart glasses universal gadget)
+# OpenGlasses

-A.I.
-Powered glasses attachment which turn you superhuman
+3d printable attachment which has a goal to fit on any pair of glasses so you can blend AI technologies with the future of fashion

 ---

 ## 🔧 Components

-- **Raspberry Pi Zero 2 W** – The brain of the device, handling processing and connectivity.
+- **Raspberry Pi Zero 2 W** – The computer which will connect the software and hardware.
+Allows for internet/bluetooth/radio connectivity.
+Good for most AI use cases which ping cloud servers.
-- **3.7V Lithium Battery** – Compact power source for mobility.
+- **3.7V Lithium Battery** – Compact power source for mobility, they come in different sizes, recommend anything 1000mAH+
 - **Adafruit PowerBoost 1000** – Safely boosts and regulates battery power to the Pi.
+This steps up the 3.7V into 5V so we can power the raspberry pi succesfully.
-- **Speaker/Microphone HAT** – Enables real-time voice input/output for natural
+- **Speaker/Microphone HAT** – Enables real-time voice input/output for natural language chat.

 ---